raspberrypilearning/comic-character/en/step_3.md

 --- /code ---

+**Test:** Click the **Run** button to see the changes you have made.
++ You will see a text input area with the label "Superhero Name" displayed next to it.

 --- /task ---

+**Debug step:**
++ Check that you have used the correct `input type` for your "Superhero Name" section.
++ Check that you have used the correct attributes for each element

 You can add attributes to input elemements to control their behaviour and their interactions.